 Coping with life's most challenging times

-Between pandemics, natural disasters and acts of terrorism, the world can sometimes seem like a cruel and frightening place.
+Between natural disasters, war and pandemics, the world can sometimes seem like a cruel and frightening place.
 The next time those horrific headlines have you feeling overwhelmed, consider these eight coping strategies from wellness counsellor Deepak Kashyap.

 Identify ways you can help

-Thanks to the 24-hour news cycle and social media, we’re constantly inundated with horrific headlines, painting vivid pictures of pandemics, death and destruction.
+Thanks to the 24-hour news cycle and social media, we’re constantly inundated with horrific headlines, painting vivid pictures of death, suffering and destruction.
 But aside from offering “thoughts and prayers” and feeling helpless, what can we do?

 As the 19th-century orator Robert G. Ingersoll said, “The hands that help are better far than lips that pray.”
 Getting upset by reading the news will not change the world around us; change requires action.
 Use your strong emotional response to those headlines as motivation to explore means by which you can make a difference to those affected by catastrophe.
 Can you make a donation in the form of time, money or resources?
 What kind of aid is needed – not just in the immediate response to the crisis, but in the long-term as well?